Mohith07/FamPayProject/README.md

 1) config.json file in FamPayProject>config
 2) DB based configuration

+**You'll have to add your DB creds and API related details in config.json**

 ####config.json
 This file has first level configs like your DB creds and your API key